7 Tips to Create Successful Mobile Games

 5. Don’t leave your players in trouble

-Don’t leave your players’ reviews unanswered.
+Don’t leave your mobile game players’ reviews unanswered.
 Try to reply to all reviews, or at least to negative ones.
 There was an issue that a game (we won’t name it) had in App Store that cost a developer both high app rating and users.
 The game had connection issues on the launch.
 Its players started complaining in the reviews, but nobody answered them.
 This simple ignoring ended up with 2.0 rating and tons of uninstalls.
-So make sure you cover user feedback you get from app reviews.
+So make sure you cover user feedback you get from app reviews, especially early after the successful mobile game development of the first release.

 6. Get feedback from other publishers